The Equality Act 2010 | Read Time 10 Minutes.

 The Solution to the equality act 2010

 The question, then, is where will we be in 10 years?

 In my opinion, the next progression should be to add a more extensive list of protected characteristics to the Equality Act 2010.
 Following this, the act will have to prove If it can do more to protect those who need it.
 Individuals and employers alike should seek to recognise that protected individuals need protection, before attempting to salvage and help them once they have already been discriminated against.
 In this case, it is not enough to help someone once they’ve already been hurt.

 For the LGBT community, protected characteristics need to develop to become more inclusive.
 For example, gender reassignment should become “Gender identity”, thus branching out to a wider span of non-binary and transgender communities.
 The “epidemic of violence” that has hit the transgender community needs to die down.
 This only happens when people continue to be educated on Trans matters.

 LETS US HELP YOU

 At LGBT Lawyers, we are fortunate to have a team of people who will always fight for those who are marginalised.
 The LGBT community, and all those who fall under this umbrella term, shouldn’t have to fight for their right to equality.
 But if, or when, you find yourself fighting just because of who you are, we are here to help.

-We are a small, but dedicated team, who provide a service tailored for the LGBT community.
+We are a small, but dedicated team, who connect those in need with likeminded lawyers.
 Our team is composed of individuals who understand and recognise the LGBT fight for equality, and we will always work with your best interests in mind.